OHMS LAW HELP PAGES;

 negative terminal, through the various components and on to the positive terminal.

 Think of it as a circle.
-The paths may split off here and there but they always form a line from the negative to positive.
+The paths may split off here and there but they always form a

 NOTE: Negatively charged electrons in a conductor are attracted to the positive side of